learncodeacademy/vue-tutorials/vue-5-dynamic-data/README.md

 ## Intro

-From the video [Vue Tutorial #5 - AJAX data and Lifecycle Methods](https://youtu.be/inJDWcHmsss) notice there is REST service:
+From the video [Vue Tutorial #5 - AJAX data and Lifecycle Methods](https://youtu.be/inJDWcHmsss) notice we are using a test REST service from rest.learncode.academy:

 `http://rest.learncode.academy/api/vue-5/friends`